Experienced Representation In Boating Accident Claims

-You should take a boat accident as serious as you would a car accident.
-Do not underestimate your possibility of having a sound case, do not wait too long to begin taking legal action, and do not attempt to represent yourself—these are the most common types of mistakes accident victims often make that results in “Under-Compensation”, quick, “out-of-court” settlements, intimidation tactics by insurance companies, and failed cases.
+You should take a boat accident as seriously as you would a car accident.
+Do not underestimate your possibility of having a sound case, do not wait too long to begin taking legal action, and do not attempt to represent yourself.
+These are the most common types of mistakes accident victims often make that results in “undercompensation,” quick, “out-of-court” settlements, intimidation tactics by insurance companies and failed cases.

-In 2008, the United States Coast Guard reported approximately 700 deaths from boating accidents and more than 3000 severe injuries.
+In 2008, the United States Coast Guard reported approximately 700 deaths from boating accidents and more than 3,000 severe injuries.
 The American Red Cross estimates an astonishing 355,000 boating accidents every year.
-Further studies conclude that boating accidents are usually classed in one of two categories; 1.)
-Operator Error.
-2.)
-Defective Product.
-Knowing and understanding which of these your accident and injuries fall under will greatly improve your chances of having a successful case.
+Further studies conclude that boating accidents are usually classed in one of two categories: (1) operator error and (2) defective product.
+Knowing and understanding which of these your accident and injuries fall under will greatly improve your chances of having a successful personal injury case.

 - Accident caused by impaired judgment due to alcohol intoxication

 - Failure to yield to larger vessels